-In an attempt to reduce aliasing artifacts in light-field based solutions, Ng [13] designed a light field camera that combines a single DSLR with a microlenslet array.
+In an attempt to reduce aliasing artifacts in light-field based solutions, Ng [11] designed a light field camera that combines a single DSLR with a microlenslet array.
 Each lenslet captures the scene from a different viewpoint and the lenslet array effectively emulates a camera array.
 By using a large number of densely packed lenslets, one can significantly reduce the spatial aliasing artifacts.
 It also, however, comes at the cost of reduced resolution for each light field view.
 A light field camera is typically paired with an ultrahigh-resolution static DSLR and is therefore not applicable to video streaming.

 Instead of using either a camera array or a microlenslet array, we develop a novel hybrid stereo-lightfield solution.
 Our goal is to first recover a high-resolution disparity map of the scene and then synthesize a virtual light field for producing dynamic DoF effects.
 Despite recent advances in stereo matching, recovering high-resolution depth/disparity maps from images is still too expensive to perform in real-time.
 We, therefore, construct a hybrid-resolution stereo camera system by coupling a high-res/low-res camera pair.
 We recover a low-res disparity map and subsequently upsample it via fast cross bilateral filters.
 We then use the recovered high-resolution disparity map and its corresponding video frame to synthesize a light field.
-We implement a GPU-based disparity warping scheme and exploit atomic operations to resolve visibility.
+We implement a GPUbased disparity warping scheme and exploit atomic operations to resolve visibility.
 To reduce aliasing, we present an image-space filtering technique that compensates for spatial undersampling using MIPMAPPING.
 Finally, we generate dynamic DoF effects using light field rendering.
-The complete processing pipeline is shown in Figure 2.
+The complete processing pipeline is shown in Figure 1.

 We map all processing stages onto NVIDIA's CUDA architecture.
-Our system can produce DoF effects with arbitrary aperture sizes and focal depths for the resolution of 640×480 at 15 fps, as shown in the gsupplementary video.
+Our system can produce DoF effects with arbitrary aperture sizes and focal depths for the resolution of $640 \times 480$ at 15 fps, as shown in the supplementary video.
 This indicates that if we capture the video streams at the same frame rate, we can display the refocused stream simultaneously.
 Our system thus provides a low-cost, computational imaging solution for runtime refocusing, an effect that is usually the domain of expensive movie cameras with servo-controlled lenses.
 Experiments on both indoor and outdoor scenes show that our framework can robustly handle complex, dynamic scenes and produce high quality results.
-Figure 1 shows the result of our system on a parking lot scene.